-How To Make Someone Feel Better Over Text (24 Tips and Examples)
+How To Make Someone Feel Better Over Text (24 Tips)

 In the age of instant messaging, learning to offer comfort through text can be a life changer.
-Whether it’s a friend dealing with a breakup, or a family member having a rough day, our handy guide will equip you with the power to turn text messages into digital hugs.
+On that note, I’ve put together a handy guide that will equip you with the power to turn text messages into digital hugs.

 How Texting Differs From In-Person Communication